Final report for FNC17-1083

 Since 2009, EarthDance has operated an organic farm school, certified organic since 2015.
 EarthDance offers farmer training, youth programs, volunteer opportunities and community outreach.
-EarthDance is located on the site of Missouri’s oldest organic farm, in Ferguson, a suburb of St. Louis.
-We currently grow 89 different varieties of crops on 2.3 acres of a 14-acre plot.
+EarthDance is located on the site of Missouri’s oldest organic farm, in Ferguson, a suburb of St. Louis, and currently grows 89 different varieties of crops on 2.3 acres of a 14-acre plot.
 Currently, EarthDance’s produce is enjoyed by apprentices and office staff, CSA members, shoppers at farmers markets, patrons at several local restaurants, and recipients of food donations.

-EarthDance practices proactive pest management, including use of row cover and insect netting, encouraging a diverse ecosystem with habitat for beneficial insects and birds, and utilizing low-impact organic sprays such as neem oil and kaolin clay.
+EarthDance practices proactive pest management, including use of row cover and insect netting, encouraging a diverse ecosystem with a habitat for beneficial insects and birds, and utilizing low-impact organic sprays such as neem oil and kaolin clay.
 In 2014, EarthDance established a 250-tree mixed-fruit, alley-cropped orchard with support of a SARE Farmer Rancher grant; the sustainability of the orchard is enhanced with pollinator plantings along each fruit tree berm.
 The berms follow swales that slow the flow of water on the property.
-The project "Farmscaping and Permaculture IPM at an Organic Farm School" is focused on increasing our whole-system's approach to pest management, while beautifying our campus as well through native flower plantings.
+The project "Farmscaping and Permaculture IPM at an Organic Farm School" is focused on increasing our whole-system approach to pest management, while beautifying our campus through native flower plantings.

 EarthDance proposed to increase the effectiveness of its pest-management efforts through floral farmscaping to attract beneficial insects, and the use of insect netting as an exclusion method.

-Objective: intersperse perennials that have proven highly attractive to beneficial insects amidst our fields, in orchard “strips” and a centrally located 3000 square foot plot.
+Objective: Intersperse perennials that have proven highly attractive to beneficial insects amidst our fields, in orchard “strips” and a centrally located 3,000 square foot plot.

 In addition to measuring the effectiveness of these methods, EarthDance is educating the beginning farmers of its Farm & Garden Apprenticeship program about the use of these techniques.